webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 };
 ```

-And used it like this
+And used it like this:

 ```wgsl
 @vertex fn vs(